Comparing FAFSA and the Pell Grant

 How Pell Grants Work

 The maximum Pell Grant award a student can receive may vary from year to year, and the amount you qualify to receive depends on your SAI.
-For the 2023-24 academic year, the maximum award is $7,395 and the SAI limit is $6,656 for Pell Grant eligibility.
+For the 2025-26 academic year, the maximum award is $7,395.

 Pell Grant awards are also limited to 12 semesters (or the equivalent of six years) per student.
 For example, if you received a Pell Grant award for four years of your undergraduate degree, and return to school to complete a graduate program, you’ll only have two years of lifetime eligibility left to receive Pell Grant funding.

 In certain situations, students may be required to repay all or a portion of their Pell Grant.
-Some circumstances that may require repayment include a change in enrollment that may impact your eligibility such as withdrawing from school.
+One circumstance that may require repayment is a change in enrollment that may impact your eligibility, such as withdrawing from school.
 If you are required to repay all or a portion of your Pell Grant, you will be notified by your school.

 Pell Grant vs FAFSA